xgugeng/cpp-primer-exercises/ch3/README.md

 What would happen if we did not initialize the scores array in the program on page 116?

-> gugeng: All elements would be undefined
+All elements would be undefined

 ## Exercise 3.34